 One of the biggest drawbacks to using this material in the living room is the fact that it is going to be rather cold underfoot.
 That is because concrete is a great conductor of heat, so in the summer it can warm quickly, but in the winter that heat will flee, leaving your surfaces feeling cool and chilly.

-However, the flip side to that is the fact that concrete is a great medium for radiant below floor heating systems.
-Because it readily picks up and transmits heat energy, the warmth will quickly spread up, and through the floor.
+The flip side to that is the fact that concrete is a great medium for radiant below floor heating systems.
+Since it readily picks up and transmits heat energy, the warmth will quickly spread up, and through the floor.
 This will not only instantly toast your toes, but can also help to heat the entire room in an efficient, ecologically friendly way.